Overview

 Talking to Hobbyist

-Our most important finding was that most hobbyists (especially sailors) have to use more than one app.
+We heard a myriad of responses, most hobbyists have to use more than one app at a time while sailing.
 One for weather forecast and one for navigation.
 Meaning that they have to juggle several apps while also worrying about sailing and other water hazards.

-So to best serve these users we need to repackage the most useful features from weather and navigation apps into a streamlined experience.
+So to best serve these users we need to repackage the most useful features from weather and navigation apps to provide a concise experience that doesn't require bouncing between multiple apps.

 03.